dan1elhughes/terminal/README.md

 Install oh-my-zsh.

+Create any single-machine things in `./custom/local.zsh`.

 Then run `./install.sh` to copy the files into `~/.oh-my-zsh/custom`.

-*Note that this is a dumb installer - back up existing files first*
+_Note that this is a dumb installer - back up existing files first_